Tightrope (Stephanie McIntosh album): History

-The album features a cover of the song, "Wishin' and Hopin' ".
-McIntosh co-wrote one track on the album, "So Do I Say Sorry First?" which is a guitar driven rock track.
+The album features a cover of the song "Wishin' and Hopin'.
+McIntosh co-wrote one track on the album, "So Do I Say Sorry First?", which is a guitar-driven rock track.
 Most of Tightrope was recorded at the beginning of 2006.
-The album title, Tightrope was decided by McIntosh and Nichols (producer/co-writer) with McIntosh saying "it's a cliché, but life can be like walking a tightrope sometimes".
+The album title, Tightrope, was decided by McIntosh and Nichols (producer/co-writer), with McIntosh saying "it's a cliché, but life can be like walking a tightrope sometimes".

-On 5 September the full album was available for play on Ninemsn music.
+On 5 September, the full album was available for play on Ninemsn music.
 The album leaked onto the internet on 6 September.
-It was assumed that it leaked because of the Ninemsn first.
+It was assumed that it leaked because of the Ninemsn exclusive.
 Tightrope was re-released on 19 March 2007.

-McIntosh arranged numerous radio interviews in the UK to promote Tightrope which was released on 20 August 2007.
-Although, it was supposed to be released earlier, on 2 July.
-During her promotion campaign Tightrope debuted at number 40 on the UK Preorder Top 100 Albums chart and later on rose to its peak of number 11.
-Universal poorly promoted the album, the first UK single "Mistake" debuted at number 168 on downloads alone and reached its peak a week later at number forty-seven.
-Follow up single, "So Do I Say Sorry First?" peaked at number 258.
+McIntosh arranged numerous radio interviews in the UK to promote Tightrope, which was released on 20 August 2007.
+However, it was supposed to be released earlier, on 2 July.
+During her promotion campaign, Tightrope debuted at number 40 on the UK Preorder Top 100 Albums chart and later on rose to its peak of number 11.
+Universal poorly promoted the album, and the first UK single "Mistake" debuted at number 168 on downloads alone reaching its peak a week later at number 47.
+The follow-up single, "So Do I Say Sorry First?", peaked at number 258.

 Critical reception

 Reviews of the album were mixed, with Lizzie Ennever of the BBC wrote that "Steph’s voice isn’t bad, it’s just not very memorable or interesting" and that "[she sounds like] a good singer who’s been given a day in a recording studio as a present, rather than a future star in the making".
 However, tracks such as "So Do I Say Sorry First?" and "God Only Knows" were praised, the former being that "[it], in a kind of teen-angsty, 'rock out in your bedroom after a fight with your parents' way is pretty OK" and the latter being described as "going back to the rockier flavour of the opener, but again, it’s just not really very stimulating".
-In reference to the album overall Ennever wrote "if I had to sum Tightrope up in three words, they would be bland, boring and banal", also adding "I love Sky Mangel, I do not like Stephanie McIntosh the pop star".
+In reference to the album overall, Ennever wrote: "if I had to sum Tightrope up in three words, they would be bland, boring and banal", also adding "I love Sky Mangel, I do not like Stephanie McIntosh the pop star".